It's better to be unhappy now than unhappy for the rest of your life.

-At first, you don't know what to do, what to believe, what to think.
+At first, you don't know what to do, what to believe, or what to think.
 I remember going through the motions.
 I just wanted to wait and see what would happen.
 My life had become so unpredictable.
 When the affair was out in the open, my mind took over in the pain deliverance.

 Your mind and body know what to do to deal with tragedy.
 Fighting it will only make you physically ill.
-It's your body's sign that you are not allowing it to heal.
-Resisting your body to heal further could cause you to feel pain longer or you may end up manifesting it in other ways.
-For example, have you ever seen individuals who are quick to negatively react to situations?
-They always complain.
-They will never be happy with their relationships.
-Unresolved issues can be devastating to your future.
+It's your body signaling that you aren't allowing it to heal.
+Resisting your body to heal further could cause you to feel pain longer, or you may end up manifesting it in other ways.

+Remember: It's better to be unhappy now than unhappy for the rest of your life.
 So how do you feel the pain?
 Experience it.
 When you want to cry, let the tears flow freely until you don't feel like crying anymore.